amaalselim/LINQ/README.md

 # LINQ
-It is a software technology for the purpose of facilitating data processing
+## Language-Integrated Query (LINQ) is the name for a set of technologies based on the integration of query capabilities directly into the C# language
+- you have to learn a different query language for each type of data source: SQL databases, XML documents, various Web services, and so on.
 - Write Query using C# Language
 - Doing CRUD Operations
     - Create